chayyccee/enterprize-chat_app/README.md

 # About
-This applicationFull Stack Realtime Chat Messaging App with Authentication & SMS Notifications.
+This application is a Full Stack Realtime Chat Messaging App with Authentication & SMS Notifications.
-Also With Direct and Group Chats, emojis & Reactions, Built-in Gif support, the ability to edit & delete messages, specialized commands, and much more, this fully responsive Medical Pager
+Also With Direct and Group Chats, emojis & Reactions, Built-in Gif support, the ability to edit & delete messages, specialized commands, and much more, this fully responsive Medical Pager.

 ## Screenshot
 ![Medical Pager Screenshot](https://github.com/chayyccee/enterprize-chat_app-client/blob/main/src/assets/screenshot.png "Medical Pager")